SrisharanVS/srisharanvs.github.io/_posts/2025-06-02-landing-gsoc-the-dream-never-gets-old.md

 During **Season of KDE**, I worked on researching and integrating **Pallanguli**, a traditional South Indian variant, into the **MankalaEngine**.
 This involved implementing its unique gameplay mechanics, refining move and turn logic, and ensuring smooth integration with the existing game engine.
 I also developed a **Terminal User Interface (TUI)** for Pallanguli, enabling quick testing and easier interaction in headless environments.

+Beyond my own contributions, the Season of KDE cohort worked collaboratively to enhance MankalaEngine significantly:

+- **Shubham** implemented Monte Carlo Tree Search and a Reinforcement Learning agent for smarter AI, along with writing unit tests using QTest.
+- **Ashutosh** developed a desktop GUI for MankalaEngine using QML and Kirigami, improving the overall user experience.
+- **Rishab** integrated the popular Kalah variant, expanding the game’s variety.
+- **Nidhish** added PvP functionality using the XMPP protocol, laying the foundation for multiplayer gameplay.

+Currently, board synchronization during multiplayer is done manually; I plan to automate and enhance this as part of my GSoC work.

-I additionally submitted a **Bugzilla request** to package the application for **Fedora Linux**, contributing to its availability on Linux distributions.
+I also submitted a **Bugzilla request** to package the application for **Fedora Linux**, contributing to its availability on Linux distributions.

 Beyond development, I conducted an **Open Source Meetup** at my college, introducing students to KDE applications and encouraging hands-on contributions to free and open-source software.